nicolacimmino/PLC-14500/README.md

 .\flash14500 test.bin COM3
 ````

 Replacing `COM3` with the correct port number for your board.
-Also remember to press the RST button on the board once the upload is done and verify
+Also remember to press the RST button on the board once the upload is done, and verify
-that the top switches are in the "HI" and "RUN" positions respectively.
+that the top switches are in the "HI" and "RUN" positions respectively so the program runs.

 # Testing

 If you uploaded the above example program you can verify the board correct functioning by following the steps in the sourcecode that will guide you
-through the expected settings and actions and expected outcomes.
+through the needed settings and actions and expected outcomes.